onnx/onnx-mlir/docs/Docker.md

 ## Easy Script to Compile a Model

-A python convenience script is provided to allow you to run ONNX MLIR inside a docker container as if running the ONNX MLIR compiler directly on the host.
+A python convenience script is provided to allow you to run ONNX-MLIR inside a docker container as if running the ONNX-MLIR compiler directly on the host.
 The resulting output is an Linux ELF library implemening the ONNX model.
 The `onnx-mlir.py` script is located in the [docker](../docker) directory.
 For example, compiling a mninst model can be done as follows.
 ```